open-ephys/acq-board-docs/source/User-Manual/Troubleshooting.rst

         **Check that the board is recognized by the OS:**

         1. Open a terminal.
 Root permissions are not required.
         2. Enter :code:`lsusb -d 0403:601e`.
-The output should list the board, including the Bus and Device numbers.
+The output should list the board, including the Bus and Device numbers required to talk to the board.
 These numbers change every time the board is re-connected:

         .. code-block:: console